adrianlzt/cerebro/linux/performance/memoria/tunables.md

+Two main types of file-related cache:
+   1. Page Cache: Caches the actual contents of files.
+   2. VFS Cache: Caches file metadata—specifically dentries (directory lookups) and inodes (file structure, permissions, timestamps).
+This cache makes operations like ls, finding files, and checking file existence very fast.

+vm.vfs_cache_pressure is the knob that adjusts the balance between these two.
+It answers the question: "When memory is low, how aggressively should I reclaim the VFS
+  (metadata) cache compared to the page (content) cache?"

 - vm.zone_reclaim_mode = 0
 Zone_reclaim_mode allows someone to set more or less aggressive approaches to reclaim memory when a zone runs out of memory.
 If it is set to zero then no zone reclaim occurs.
 Allocations will be satisfied from other zones / nodes in the system.